karimkmsa/Crudappfinal/README.md

 2. Navigate to the cloned repository:-

         cd Crudappfinal
+3. dont forget to install modules :-

+   npm init
+   npm install node
+   npm install express.js

-3. Start the Docker containers:-
+4. Start the Docker containers:-

         docker-compose up

-4. Wait a minute or so until the application starts up.
+5. Wait a minute or so until the application starts up.
 Once it's ready, you can access it by visiting the following link in your web browser.

         http://localhost:5000/. to run api
         http://localhost:3000/. to run frontend